CyrianCrPro/AI-Driven-NFT-Classification/README.md

 - [Classification by Color](ClassificationbyColor/README.md): Categorizing NFTs based on their color schemes.
 - [Classification by Tag](ClassificationbyTag/README.md): Categorizing NFTs based on their associated tags.
 - [Algorithm Detection](AlgorithmDetection/README.md): A custom-trained AI model analyzes the NFTs to suggest keywords that indicate the generative algorithms used.
-- [Descriptive Model](DescriptiveModel/README.md): Using CLIP and BLIP models to generate short, descriptive summaries of the images.
+- [Descriptive Model](DescriptiveModel/README.md): Using CLIP and BLIP models to generate short and accurate description of the images.

 ## Project Goals